-- A. Current membership with ACSI (online renewal of membership begins in July; application for new programs available at acsi.org) - B. Current membership with the Florida Approval Program (online renewal application available in July)
+- A. Current membership with ACSI (online renewal of membership begins in July; downloadable application for new programs available at acsi.org) - B. Current membership with the Florida Approval Program (online renewal application available in July and must submit the required documents below by September 1, 2021)